ListStore#

 item – the new item

-- find(item: Object) Tuple[bool, int] #
+- find(item: Object) tuple[bool, int]#

 Looks up the given

-instead.Added in version 2.64.
+find_with_equal_func()with a customEqualFuncinstead.Added in version 2.64.

 - Parameters: